Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/README.md

 # Big Data Engineering Project on Azure
 ## Project Overview

-In this Big Data Engineering project I leverages Azure, Apache Airflow, and Power BI to ingest data from two sources into an Azure Data Lake.
+In this Big Data Engineering project I leverages Azure, Apache Airflow, Apache Spark, DevOps, and Power BI to ingest data from two sources into an Azure Data Lake.
 Post-ingestion, data transformation and machine learning processes will be performed, with results stored back in the Data Lake.
-Finally, Azure Synapse and Power BI will be used to generate and visualize reports based on the processed data.
+Finally, Azure Synapse and Power BI will be used to generate and visualize reports based on the processed data.Additionally, Azure Key Vault will securely store sensitive information for Databricks mount notebooks.

 ![Project](https://github.com/Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/assets/80011409/47e6a869-379b-4201-aecb-2fa1baa7aba1)
 ## Data Overview
 ### Data Background